 Note that you must issue one GCC per product.

-The GCC is mandatory for bike helmets, bunk beds, mattresses and a range of other products.
-The U.S. Consumer Product Safety Commission (CPSC) provides a complete list of products for which a GCC must be issued.
+The GCC is mandatory for bike helmets, bunk beds, mattresses, and a range of other products.

 Here are a few examples:

 - Special packaging

 - Pool drain covers